Success today involves building a community and engagement around your brand; A WordPress membership site is one step in that direction.

 On the other hand, selecting logged in Users provides you the opportunity to select which roles have access to the post or page.

 With that in place, your WordPress membership site is ready for launch.

 You could also try other WordPress Membership plugins like any one of these.

 - s2Member Framework (Member Roles, Capabilities, Membership, PayPal Members)

 Your WordPress membership site is live, now begins the hard part of promoting and growing your community.

 Individuals and website visitors will only get interested in signing up to your membership site because of the quality of content you provide.
-You can also add an award system in your site to help boost member engagement.

 With that in mind, we wish you the best of luck with your online community.